Guidance & Eligibility

 - Organization must not be delinquent in filing final reports for previous grants from the Foundation.

-- If the organization has received prior funding from the Foundation, it must wait 12 months after the completion of the prior grant before applying again for support, with the exception of Technical Assistance Grants.
+- If the organization has received prior funding through a Large Good Neighbor grant, it must wait 12 months after the completion of the prior grant before applying again for support.

 The Foundation does not consider funding requests for: